Concerning Eviction Proceedings in the City Court of Houma

 At the hearing, the parties can testify and/or have witnesses testify and/or introduce any type of evidence supporting their position.

 If the landlord proves his case, the Judge must immediately render a Judgment of Eviction.
-The Judge does NOT have the authority to allow the tenant to stay a few days longer.
 The Judge must decide one way or other; he is not to take the matter under advisement.
-The tenant thereafter has (24) hours to vacate.
-If he does not vacate, the Judge must sign warrants authorizing the Sheriff, Marshal or Constable to do what is necessary to evict the tenant and his belongings from the premises.
+Once a judgment is executor, the tenant thereafter has (24) hours to vacate.
+If he does not vacate, the court shall authorize the Sheriff, Marshal or Constable to do what is necessary to evict the tenant and his belongings from the premises.

 The tenant or landlord can appeal to the appropriate Court (First Circuit Court of Appeals in Baton Rouge, La.) but this does not suspend execution of a Judgment of Eviction, unless